raml-org/raml-spec/versions/raml-10/raml-10.md

 | queryString? | The query string needed by this method.
 Mutually exclusive with queryParameters.
 | responses? | Information about the expected responses to a request.
 | body? | A request body that the method admits.
-| protocols? | The [protocols](#method-level-protocols) that override those specified in the resource or at the API root.
+| protocols? | Explicitly specify the protocol(s) used to invoke a method, thereby overriding the protocols set elsewhere, for example in the baseUri or the [root-level protocols](#protocols) property.
 | is? | A list of the [traits](#applying-resource-types-and-traits) to apply to this method.
 | securedBy? | The [security schemes](#applying-security-schemes) that apply to this method.